-Where K_i is measured in nM and X = IFD Score $-0.03(logP)^2$.
+Where K_i is measured in nM and $X = IFD\ Score - 0.03(\log P)^2$.
 The values of the constants are, of course, empirically derived.
-To the best of our knowledge, this is the first theoretical framework for predicting efficacy based on combining binding affinity calculated through all-atomistic modelling, and hydrophobicity, not only for the cannabinoids but for any class of ligand; we see no reason why this same methodology could not be applied to any other system where ligands need to partition into compartments, although permeability functions might prove a more useful parameter if the ligand simply needs to passively pass through a bilayer rather than act from the bilayer as in this case.
+To the best of our knowledge, this is the first empirically corrected model for predicting efficacy based on combining binding affinity calculated through all-atomistic modelling, and hydrophobicity, not only for the cannabinoids but for any class of ligand with a membrane protein; we see no reason why this same methodology could not be applied to any other system where ligands need to partition into compartments, although permeability functions might prove a more useful parameter if the ligand simply needs to passively pass through a bilayer rather than act from the bilayer as in this case.
+This is proving to be the case with other proteins under study in our lab.
 An enzymatic stability term could similarly be employed for ligands that enter a cell through the lysosome and must survive processing to engage with their target, although this is admittedly a bit more challenging to estimate.